 Adding to La Jolla’s considerable natural beauty are more than a dozen murals peppered throughout the area.
 At the moment, 16 murals grace the sides of buildings and other surfaces in the neighborhood.
 Coordinated by the Athenaeum Music & Arts Library, murals have been cycled through since 2010 featuring dozens of artists.
 You can join one of the periodic mural tours organized by the library, or discover them at random on foot or by car as you explore the neighborhood.

-When it comes to murals, fewer places can boast as many as Oceanside, where 30 of them add color to restaurants, coffee shops, alleys, and other walls around town, with nine more slated for completion over the next few years.
+When it comes to murals, few places can boast as many as Oceanside, where 30 of them add color to restaurants, coffee shops, alleys and other sites around town, with nine more slated for completion over the next few years.
 Seeing every last one requires a map and a bit of legwork.
 But just about any outing in Oceanside will take in some of this art.

-Downtown San Diego is rich in public art and any tour should include “Fault Whisperer,” an award-winning piece installed in Fault Line Park in 2015.
-The husband-and-wife team who dreamed up the twin, 7-foot-tall silver orbs, created them to record the slightest movements in the earthquake fault beneath the park.
+Downtown San Diego is rich in public art and any tour should include “Fault Whisper,” an award-winning piece installed in Fault Line Park in 2015.
+The husband-and-wife team who dreamed up the twin, 7-foot-tall silver orbs created them to record the slightest movements in the earthquake fault beneath the park.

 North Park and South Park